skellis46/slipbox/two women dancing.md

 # Lithium dancing (hidden in plain sight)

+## Keywords

+social media, digital commons, public commons, technology, myth, algorithms

 ## Abstract

-In this article I explore screendance's affair with social media, and the logics of production and consumption endemic this kind of dancing for smartphone.
+In this article I explore screendance's affair with social media, and the logics of production and consumption endemic to dancing for smartphones.
+I use an incidental encounter with two people making a dance video to try and make sense of how screendance practices and practitioners are being changed by social media technologies.
+I use the work of Harmony Bench, Shosana Zuboff, Alan Jacobs, Zygmunt Bauman, Neil Postman, Yuk Hui and Annie Pfingst and Helen Poynor to help construct a seven-part narrative about how screendance can stop hiding in plain sight and become a set of practices that visibly contradict the extractive datafication of humans in motion.

 ---